microsoft/FluidFramework/packages/runtime/container-runtime/src/gc/gcEarlyAdoption.md

 Even with `ThrowOnTombstoneLoad` set to true, changes to a Tombstoned object will be allowed (this is required for the advanced recovery options to work).

-To instruct FF to treat Tombstoned objects as if they are truly not present in the Container, use this Config Setting:
+To instruct FF to treat Tombstoned objects as if they are truly not present in the document, use this Config Setting:

 ```ts